 The most basic incentive is that associated with the reduction of payments for a failure to perform.
 In any market, sellers are not paid when they do not provide a product.
 That is only partly true in the PJM Capacity Market.
-Under the current RPM design, in place in 2016, in addition to the exclusion of OMC outages, which reduces forced outage rates resulting in payments to capacity resources not consistent with actual forced outage rates, other performance incentives were not designed to ensure that capacity resources are paid when they perform and not paid when they do not perform.
+Under the current RPM design, in place in the first three months of 2017, in addition to the exclusion of OMC outages, which reduces forced outage rates resulting in payments to capacity resources not consistent with actual forced outage rates, other performance incentives were not designed to ensure that capacity resources are paid when they perform and not paid when they do not perform.